SK Linear ESF System FAQs

 Tell me more about staged disassembly and rod downsizing.

 Not all fixator frames will require staged disassembly.
-In particular, young patients tend to produce bony callus rapidly and need or benefit less often from staged disassembly.
+In particular, young patients tend to produce bony callus rapidly and benefit less often from staged disassembly.
 All patients will benefit from early fracture stability which promotes fracture zone debridement, revascularization, and early callus formation.
 Only after these stages occur will the potential benefits of decreased rigidity become pertinent.
 With several options for converting more complex frames to less complex frames, or downstaging larger stronger rods to smaller less rigid ones, it is prudent to initially use the stronger choice with a staged exit strategy available.
-In skeletally mature canine patients, the optimal time period for initiating staged disassembly appears to be at about 6 weeks after surgery.
+In skeletally mature canine patients, the optimal time period for initiating staged disassembly appears to be about 6 weeks after surgery.